 - submit the PDCP status report to lower layers as the first PDCP PDU for transmission via the transmitting PDCP entity as specified in clause 5.2.1.

+FFS: if the receiving PDCP entity shall trigger a PDCP status report when upper layer requests a PDCP reconfiguration with source RLC entity release

+FFS: whether PDCP status reporting for DAPS bearers is needed for UL or DL for RLC UM.

 NEXT CHANGE